tony-tomass/MM-Cut-Man-Stage/README.md

 #
 All assets used are from Mega Man (NES) and are Copyright of Capcom <br>
-Sprites ripped by [Mister Mike](https://www.spriters-resource.com/submitter/MisterMike/) found on The Spriters Resource Sounds and music ripped by [Nai255](https://www.sounds-resource.com/submitter/Nai255/) found on The Sounds Resource
+Sprites ripped by [Mister Mike](https://www.spriters-resource.com/submitter/MisterMike/) found on The Spriters Resource <br>
+Sounds and music ripped by [Nai255](https://www.sounds-resource.com/submitter/Nai255/) found on The Sounds Resource